Foul play believed in escaped monkey investigation

 According to city officials, Vern was found with minor injuries the same morning it was reported that Pickett was located outside city limits in early September.

-"When originally reported on, it was not yet determined how Pickett came to be outside the enclosure or how Vern was injured."

-Dodge City Police Chief Drew Francis added, "based on DCPD’s investigation as of today, we do not believe the little monkey, Pickett, found his way outside the enclosure on his own, nor do we believe he traveled to where he was found on his own.
+Dodge City Police Chief Drew Francis said, "Based on DCPD’s investigation as of today, we do not believe the little monkey, Pickett, found his way outside the enclosure on his own, nor do we believe he traveled to where he was found on his own.

 "His father’s injury appears to be from blunt force trauma in excess of what would occur from a fall."